quinfer/conference_call_transcripts/README.md

 ### 1. Data Processing

+1. Place your `.csv.gz` files in the `raw_data` directory
-Run the processing script to convert raw CSV files to optimized formats:
+2. Run the processing script:
 ```bash
 python process_transcripts.py
 ```

 This script will:
-- Load and process CSV files in memory-efficient chunks
+- Load and process all `.csv.gz` files from `raw_data` directory
+- Process files in memory-efficient chunks
 - Clean and standardize date formats
 - Save the processed data in multiple formats (default: Parquet)
 - Create a 'processed_data' directory for outputs